cardanobi/cardanobi-js/README.md

 ## Tutorial

-Please try one of our [Tutorials](https://docs.cardanobi.io/docs/category/tutorials) to get to know more about CardanoBI's capabilities. :heart:
+Please try one of our [Tutorials](https://docs.cardanobi.io/docs/category/tutorials) to get to know more about CardanoBI's capabilities.

 ## Contributions